Olympus E-PL9 vs Canon G9 X Mark II

 It is notable that the E-PL9 has a hotshoe, while the G9X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the G9X Mark II are recent models that feature in their makers' current product line-up.
+Both the E-PL9 and the G9X Mark II are recent models that are part of the current product line-up.
 The G9X Mark II replaced the earlier Canon G9 X, while the E-PL9 followed on from the Olympus E-PL8.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Canon websites.

 Review summary: Olympus E-PL9 vs Canon G9 X Mark II